Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Individual Dataset Descriptions

 \hangindent=0cm Manually written and reviewed by native Georgian speakers, covering everyday knowledge and activities.
-Some examples drew inspiration from the Georgian book, ``Imagination and Skillful Hands'' by Neli Okropiridze, which offers tips and tricks for a range of DIY projects and was once widely used in the Georgian community. \hangindent=0.5cm \hangafter=1 \textbf{Group 0114: Burushaski} (\texttt{bsk\_arab}: 100 examples)
+Some examples drew inspiration from the Georgian book, ``Imagination and Skillful Hands'' by Neli Okropiridze, which offers tips and tricks for a range of DIY projects and was once widely used in the Georgian community.